pi-top/pi-top-4-.NET-SDK/src/Examples/PiTop.Interactive.Rover/readme.md

 ## Streaming Camera dependencies

-The rover app uses a special camera that streams the video over http, this has a dependency on the  [mjpg-streamer](https://github.com/jacksonliam/mjpg-streamer) project.
-Follow the instruction to isntalle the tool before running the app.
+The rover app uses a special camera that streams the video over HTTP.
+This has a dependency on the [mjpg-streamer](https://github.com/jacksonliam/mjpg-streamer) project.
+Follow the install instructions before running.

 ## Runnign and connecting to the kernel